Student Services

 Vehicle Registration and Parking Permits

 All vehicle registrations are obtained at the switchboard, Monday–Friday, 8 a.m.–3 p.m.
 Registrations must be completed by the end of the second week of each semester.
 No refunds are issued after that time or to students who move off-campus.
-A vehicle acquired during the course of the semester must be registered within the first week of ownership.
-Unregistered vehicles may be booted or towed and impounded at the owner’s expense, and parking or other fines may be applied to a student’s account retroactively once vehicle ownership is verified.
+A vehicle acquired during the semester must be registered within the first week of ownership.
+Unregistered vehicles may be ticketed, booted, or towed and impounded at the owner’s expense, and parking or other fines may be applied to a student’s account retroactively once vehicle ownership is verified.

 Students are required to display the parking permit on the inside of the lower left front windshield of their vehicle.
+Proof of valid vehicle registration and insurance required.
+Vehicle registration and insurance must be maintained (i.e., current and valid) while a vehicle is parked on campus property.
 A registered vehicle without a permit displayed may be towed.
 Permits are issued for a single vehicle and are non-transferable.
 A student with more than one vehicle must register each separately, and both vehicles are not permitted on campus at the same time.

 Visitors and Temporary Parking Permits